MaisarbiL/service-mesh/labs/07-circuit-breaker.md

 ```

-You can also use OpenShift Web Console.
-Select Workloads->Pods on the left-menu.
-Then select one of backend-v1 pods.
+You can also use OpenShift Developer Console.
+From Topology view, click on Backend v1 donut, Resources tab, click on one pod.

 ![Select pod](../images/openshift-console-pod.png)